CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/tp_g_phi_to_ts_manifold.md

 ---

-# **14. Next Steps**
+# **14. Conclusion**

-Once Grok reviews this:

-- we can refine basin definitions
-- define the embedding function E more concretely
-- integrate ΔH% into manifold geometry
-- prepare the normative 20.900‑series document
+This paper establishes the first geometric bridge between TS’s structured meaning (TP → G → φ(G)) and its long‑term semantic stability (the TS manifold).
+By defining basins, curvature, and trajectories, TS gains the ability to maintain coherence, govern token usage, and integrate hybrid coprocessors in a principled way.

+This geometric layer is the foundation for the next phase of TS development:
-- begin designing the minimal interpreter’s manifold module
+**implementing the manifold module in the minimal interpreter.**

 ---

 # **End of Document**

+---